bzigterman/bzigterman.github.io/projects/water.md

 Elevation:
 - 1,043 feet
+- 148 feet above the minimum level
+- 186 feet below the maximum level
 - down 22 feet from a year ago
 - down 74 feet from ten years ago